portworx/lcfs/README.md

 Anything created under tmp directory in root directory is considered temporary.

-### Snapshot root directory
+### Layer root directory

-There is another directory under which roots of all layers are placed and called snapshot root directory.
+There is another directory under which roots of all layers are placed and called layer root directory.
 This directory also cannot be removed once created.

 ### File handles